Finnish Doctoral Programme in Oral Sciences (FINDOS-Turku) - Admission Criteria and Instructions for Applicants

 3. Motivation letter (max 1 page)

-The motivation letter is one page long freeform document, which includes the reasons for applying for the doctoral studies in the Finnish Doctoral Program in Oral Sciences (FINDOS-Turku).
-If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the University of Turku, the applicant must provide reasons for changing over to FINDOS-Turku.
-A student may hold only one doctoral degree study right at the University of Turku at a time.
+The motivation letter is a one page long freeform document, which includes the reasons for applying for the doctoral studies in the Finnish Doctoral Program in Oral Sciences (FINDOS-Turku).
+If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the UTU, the applicant must provide reasons for changing over to FINDOS-Turku.
+A student may hold only one doctoral degree study right at the UTU at a time.

 4. Supervision and study plan (Fill in electronically, print and sign together with the supervisor/-s and the head of subject) NB!
 At least one of the supervisors should have access to UTU IT-systems (utu user account).
 Additional information is available at the Faculty of Medicine webpage, under the “Supervision” section.

-5. Degree certificates and transcripts of study record
+5. A copy of the degree certificates and transcripts of study record

 a.
 If you have completed your former degree(s) that make you eligible for doctoral studies at a higher education institution in Finland, you must attach your scanned original degree certificates, transcripts of study records and other educational documents which may be of relevance in the selection to the electronic application form.